 Note: all beaches are patrolled during Queensland school holidays.

-For beach closure information visit our Media Centre.
+For beach closure information visit our City alerts.

 For the safety of swimmers, the Queensland Department of Agriculture and Fisheries implements a shark control program along Gold Coast beaches patrolled by lifeguards or lifesavers.